Look inside the SpaceX capsule that will take two beyond the moon

 But no matter what, the tourists are in for an experience almost beyond imagining.

-So says Richard Garriott, a Texas-based video game entrepreneur who in 2008 became one of only a tiny handful of private citizens to go into space when he spent 12 days in low Earth orbit aboard the International Space Station.
+So says Richard Garriott, an Austin, Texas-based video game entrepreneur who in 2008 became one of only a tiny handful of private citizens to go into space when he spent 12 days in low Earth orbit aboard the International Space Station.

 "I can tell you first-hand that orbiting the earth at 17,000 MPH is a life-changing event," Garriott told NBC News MACH in an email.
 "But I can hardly imagine traveling from a modest 250 miles above the earth to the moon some 240,000 miles away.
 Watching the earth recede into the distance to become a pale blue dot and then arriving for a close pass across the back side of the moon before being slingshot back at the earth will be an experience far beyond my own."